Loading...

 Georgia SB 406 passed both chambers and is on Governor Kemp's desk.
 Mandatory HOA registration, doubled foreclosure threshold, and a new homeowner bill of rights.

-North Carolina HB 444 caps HOA fines at $2,500, limits foreclosure, and reforms management contracts.
-Learn what the NC HOA reform bill means for homeowners.
+North Carolina HB 444 (pending) would build on existing fine caps ($100/violation, $2,500 continuing-violation max), limit foreclosure, and reform management contracts.
+What the NC HOA reform bill means for homeowners.

 Find out what happens if you ignore an HOA violation notice.
 Learn the escalation timeline from warnings to fines, liens, and foreclosure — and how to protect yourself.